ThomasHickman/arvados-pipelines-wiki/Our-use-of-CWL.md

 If there are more dependencies, such as R packages or Python packages we create a new docker image that includes the script and all dependencies, and it is automatically uploaded to mercury.

 There are examples of both methods in our CWL codebase.

+## Handling secondary files

+Including optional secondary files (eg input a file, with an index file if one exists)